|How compiled||Based on third party data|

 For more details on related releases, the GOV.UK release calendar is available online and provides 12 months’ advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Official Statistics.Back to table of contents

-Child mortality statistics are based on information collected at the registration of a birth or an infant death.
+Statistics in Child mortality statistics are based on information collected at the registration of a birth or an infant death.
 Where possible, infant deaths have been linked to their corresponding birth record to obtain information on social and biological factors of the baby and parents.

 The denominators used to calculate rates for stillbirths and infant deaths are births that occurred in the same year, that is, the true population at risk.
-For childhood mortality (deaths between 1 and 15 years of age), the denominators are the midyear population estimates of the resident population in England and Wales for the reference year; the most up-to-date estimates at the time of production are used.
+For childhood mortality (deaths between 1 and 15 years of age), the denominators are the mid-year population estimates of the resident population in England and Wales for the reference year; the most up-to-date estimates at the time of production are used.

 More detailed information on the main processes used in the compilation of mortality and birth statistics and on the accuracy and quality of the data used are available in the User guide to mortality statistics and the User guide to birth statistics.

 Rates are not calculated where there are fewer than three deaths in a cell, denoted by (u).
-It is our practice not to calculate rates where there are fewer than three deaths in a cell, as rates based on such low numbers are susceptible to inaccurate interpretation.
+It is ONS practice not to calculate rates where there are fewer than three deaths in a cell, as rates based on such low numbers are susceptible to inaccurate interpretation.

-Rates that are based on between 3 and 19 deaths are displayed in tables but are denoted (u) as a warning to the user that their reliability as a measure may be affected by the small number of events.
+Rates which are based on between 3 and 19 deaths are displayed in tables but are denoted (u) as a warning to the user that their reliability as a measure may be affected by the small number of events.